All Episodes

 So what I see, what I think is the bullet comes in here, hits the earpiece, boom, earpiece goes up, goes up in the shirt like this, and then the microphone goes flailing.

-So I only saw one microphone, though those two pieces, I don't know if it's shrapnel or what it is, the two objects in the air that hit that after impact you can kind of see against that one bodyguard shirt.
+Those two pieces, I don't know if it's shrapnel or what it is, the two objects in the air that hit that after impact, you can kind of see against that one bodyguard shirt.

 So you think those are microphones?

-The second one you see that was on his other other side of his collar, I think is a road mic.
+The second one you see that was on his other side of his collar, I think is a road mic.

-Now the road mics anyone could have, you need two of them on a cell phone.
+Now, the road mics, anyone could have, you need two of them on a cell phone because I think he used to have the multiple audios.

-I mean, if you if you watch his production, it's top notch, it takes a lot of equipment.
+I mean, if you watch his production, it's top-notch.

 So he had two microphones on him, which is what flew up and looks like it's all kinds of stuff going on.

-Secondary we'll get back into that.
+Secondary, we'll get back into that.

 But since we're on this, there's clearly three anomalies, right?